pbauermeister/RepData_PeerAssessment1/PA1_template.md

 - Imputed mean: 10766.1886792453 (was 10766.1886792453).
 - Imputed median: 10766.1886792453 (was 10765).

-Imputing missing data (using the mean) preserves the mean and changes the median.
+Imputing missing data (using the mean) obviously preserves the mean but changes the median.

 ## Differences in activity patterns between weekdays and weekends